iTimed-Toolkit/core_image/README.md

 Both Docker images are automatically built using Github Actions.
 On a push to the repository, the build system automatically builds the images and releases them as packages on the Github Container Repository.
-This should extend to forks of this repository as well, allowing for relatively minimal build enviroments on individual researcher hosts.
-Of course, the Docker images can always be built locally using `docker build --target <target> .`, where `<target>` is one of `devel` or `default`.
+This should extend to forks of this repository as well, allowing for relatively minimal build enviroments on individual researcher hosts (although full CI builds usually take about 6 hours).
+Of course, the Docker images can always be built locally by cloning this repository and using `docker build --target <target> .`, where `<target>` is one of `devel` or `default`.

 ## Patching